cdong1012/cdong1012.github.io/_posts/2021-01-16-BabukRansomware-v3.markdown

 ![alt text](/uploads/babukv3_8.PNG)

-*Figure x: Babuk children threads dequeuing and encrypting files*
+*Figure 10: Babuk children threads dequeuing and encrypting files*

 Here is the implementation for enqueuing and dequeuing files.